-While general class questions and clarifications should be posted in the online discussions provided so that all students benefit, you are welcome to email me at any time with personal issues or concerns (I check email at least two times per day); however, please adhere to the e-mail guidelines below:
+While I prefer general class questions and requests for clarification be posted in the online discussions provided (so that all students benefit), I don't want this to inhibit access to the information you need.
+To that end, if you are not comfortable posting your question in the discussion provided, you are welcome to email me at any time with personal issues or concerns (I check email at least two times per day); however, please adhere to the e-mail guidelines below:

-- 1. Use Canvas email when possible; it sends notifications to my phone and SJSU email acct and elevates student emails over other emails coming into my SJSU acct. - 2.
+- 1. Use Canvas email whenever possible; it sends notifications to my phone and SJSU email acct and elevates student emails over other emails coming into my SJSU acct. - 2.
 When emailing me through my SJSU email, please include in the "subject line" the course number, your name, and a specific description of your inquiry or comment (e.g., JS132, Your Name, subject).
-I will not respond to "no subject" e-mails, or any e-mail where the student is not identified in either the subject line or body of the e-mail to reduce risk to computer infection. - 3.
-E-mailed inquiries should be relatively short in nature.
-If more time is needed, please request a time to chat (via Zoom or phone).
+I will not respond to "no subject" e-mails, or any e-mail where the student is not identified in either the subject line or body of the e-mail to reduce risk to computer infection.

+3. E-mailed inquiries should be relatively short in nature.
+If more time is needed, please request a time to meet via Zoom or phone.